 • Overbaking: One of the most common causes.

 • Flour Measurement: Too much flour can dry out the batter.
+For more information on cupcake ingredients, see our Cupcake Ingredients Guide.

 Solutions: